-cruit national labor and developing the skills of all the ne Company's focus is on providing professional sary training programs and directing recruitment efforts ing the national labor.
+Employees: The Company is keen to recruit national labor and developing the skills of all the Company's employees.
+The Company's focus is on providing professional

 Rule 10: Encourage and Enhance Performance

 A summary of the application of the requirements for the development of mechanisms that allow Members of the Board of Directors and Executive Management to attend the training programs and courses regularly.